DeisDev/AppInstaller/README.md

 A **very simple PowerShell script** that checks for and installs programs using [Chocolatey](https://chocolatey.org/).

-> ⚠️ _This is intended as a personal script and is not meant as a widespread solution._
+> ⚠️ _**Disclaimer:** This project is mainly intended for my private use.
+It is not designed or maintained as a general-purpose solution.
+I will **not** be accepting pull requests or issues.
+Please feel free to fork or adapt the script for your own needs, but official support or contributions will not be provided._

 ---